Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 That apparently was not enough of a specific answer as far as Arés was concerned, as he repeated himself with added emphasis.
 "How.
 Bad.
 Is.
 It?"

-"…A repair of this scale may not be possible.
-Leemu might well need to be surgically disassembled at the *cellular* level, which is…" Nofl paused and sucked air through his teeth.
+"...A repair of this scale may not be possible.
+Leemu might well need to be surgically disassembled at the *cellular* level, which is..."
+Nofl paused and sucked air through his teeth.

 "Is that even possible?" the largest man in the room asked.
 Colonel Powell was lurking in the back and though his expression was stony, Nofl knew enough about him to suspect that the big man was nearly frantic with worry for his dog.

 "...No.
 Not yet, anyway.
-Hopefully I’m wrong and a less… *aggressive* treatment will present itself.
+Hopefully I’m wrong and a less... *aggressive* treatment will present itself.
 I am many things, but a Level Twelve surgeon is not one of them."

 "A Level Twelve could do it?"

 "They’d try.
 And probably fail."
 Nofl bobbled his head gently.
-"Cellular-scale medical techniques are an important part of a… project you’re aware of." he refrained from mentioning the Ark out loud, on the basis that neither Preed nor Gorku were aware of it.
+"Cellular-scale medical techniques are an important part of a... project you’re aware of." he refrained from mentioning the Ark out loud, on the basis that neither Preed nor Gorku were aware of it.

 "So the technology exists."